Skip to main content

 How to Prevent Concurrent Running of Pipelines

 By default, DataOps runs pipelines in parallel.
-Not only do pipelines run in parallel, but jobs of the same pipeline stage also run in parallel.
+Pipelines run in parallel, and jobs of the same pipeline stage also run in parallel.
 Thus, you can effortlessly sequence jobs within a pipeline by adding them to different stages.

 As a result, the question that we must ask and answer is how to sequence pipelines within different instances of the same pipeline or different pipelines.